Karni Mata: Foundation of Deshnoke (1419 AD)

-From the time since they first arrived in Janglu, Karniji and her followers were living in cottage settlement around which the present Nehriji Temple is situated.
+From the time they first arrived in Janglu, Karniji and her followers were living in cottage settlement around which the present Nehriji Temple is situated.
 This settlement was called Karniji's Dhani.
-Experiencing the need of a permanent settlement, a place with enough underground water about a mile east of the Dhani was selected and on Vaisakh Sudi 2nd of Samvat 1476 (1419 AD), Karniji laid the foundation of Deshnoke.
+Realising the need for a permanent settlement, a place with enough underground water about a mile east of the Dhani was selected and on Vaisakh Sudi 2nd of Samvat 1476 (1419 AD), Karniji laid the foundation of Deshnoke.
 Initially, Rao Ranmal suggested the name Deshoat meaning "Shield of the land" hoping that true to this name it would protect his kingdom.
 However, Karniji stated that kingdoms will belong to their rulers so long as they depend on their own might and fight for moral values.
 Therefore, she named the village as Deshnak (Nose of the Land), to be as important to the Marwar kingdom of Rathores as a nose is to an honorable man.
 In course of time, the village Deshnak came to be known as Deshnoke.

-Karniji focused her attention in the improvement of Deshnoke.
+Karniji focused her attention on the improvement of Deshnoke.
 The surrounding forest mostly had old Jal trees that were not good for cattle and were decaying due to age.
 The people of Deshnoke used wood as fuel, damaging healthy branches and trees.
 Karniji was worried that overuse and mismanagement of the forest would cause it to be lost.
 To prevent this, she replaced the old Jal trees with useful Ber trees and protected the new plantation.
 Fuel for the village was to come from fallen dead branches of Jal trees, and cutting or using Ber trees for fuel was not allowed.
 This decision resulted in an extensive grove of Ber trees around Deshnoke and Sri Nehriji temple, which saved the town from desertification in later centuries.